patrickbwarren/python3-adaptive-BD/README.md

 The code implements the rejection sampling with memory (RSwM3) adaptive time step Brownian dynamics (BD) algorithm ('ALGORITHM 2') from [Sammüller and Schmidt, J. Chem.
 Phys.
 155, 134107 (2021)](https://doi.org/10.1063/5.0062396), using embedded Heun–Euler trial steps.
+The implementation is for Brownian motion of a single particle in three dimensions, and is intended to be partly pedagogical, as well as providing a code repository for some simulations related to particle trapping by diffusiophoresis (DP).

 Equation numbers in the code refer to this paper.

-In the initial commit, the code `lsjet_adaptive.py` contains both the algorithm and an application to the problem of particle trapping by diffusiophoresis in the vicinity of slender pipette injecting a salt solution.
+In the initial commit, the code `lsjet_adaptive.py` contains both the algorithm and an application to DP trapping in the vicinity of slender pipette injecting a salt solution.

 The intent is to split off the actual algorithm, and demonstrate its use with some test cases:
 * pure Brownian motion;
 * Brownian motion in a linear drift field;
 * Brownian motion in a harmonic trap;
-* Brownian motion with confinement;
+* Brownian motion with confinement (walls);
-* Brownian motion with a non-potential drift field (pipette injection problem).
+* Brownian motion with a non-potential drift field (DP trapping).

 More to come...